sombriks/node-backend-validation/01-address-book-no-validate/README.md

 ## How to build

 Since this project is pure javascript, there is no real build phase except for dependencies download.
-This also why primary folder containing the scripts is called `app` instead of `src`:
+This is also why primary folder containing the scripts is called `app` instead of `src`:

 ```bash